ibm-cloud-docs/blockchain-sw-251/howto/ibp-console-create-app.md

 In order to take advantage of the [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-2.2/discovery-overview.html){: external} feature of Hyperledger Fabric, you must configure anchor peers.
 Service discovery allows your application to learn which peers on the channel outside your organization need to endorse a transaction.
 Without service discovery, you will need to get the endpoint information of these peers out of band from other organizations and add them to your connection profile.
 For more information, see [Configuring anchor peers](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-govern#ibp-console-govern-channels-anchor-peers).

 To configure your client application to use Service Discovery, when you start your gateway with the `gateway.connect()` call, you need to set the queryHandlerOptions to `strategy: DefaultQueryHandlerStrategies.MSPID_SCOPE_ROUND_ROBIN`.
 This configuration ensures that requests from the client application are distributed across available peers.
-See [DefaultQueryHandlerStrategies](https://hyperledger.github.io/fabric-sdk-node/release-2.2/module-fabric-network.html#.DefaultQueryHandlerStrategies__anchor) in the Node SDK documentation for more information.
+See [DefaultQueryHandlerStrategies](https://hyperledger.github.io/fabric-sdk-node/release-2.2/module-fabric-network.html#.DefaultQueryHandlerStrategies__anchor){: external} in the Node SDK documentation for more information.
 {: tip}

 Click the **Organization MSP** tile for the organization that your client application interacts with.
 Click **Create connection profile** to open a side panel where you can build and download your connection profile.